Do you have Arrhythmia or heart rhythm problems?

 - Ventricular Tachycardia

-Traditionally an electrophysiologist performing a cardiac ablation would use long, flexible tubes that are inserted through a vein or artery in the groin.
+Traditionally an electrophysiologist performing a cardiac ablation would use long, flexible tubes inserted through a vein or artery in the groin.
 These tubes will deliver RF (heat) or Cryo (cold) energy to isolate the abnormal electrical signals.
-The type of energy delivered is dependent on the kind of abnormal heart rhythm a patient is diagnosed with.
+The energy delivered depends on the kind of abnormal heart rhythm a patient is diagnosed with.

-When medication is not effective enough to keep the arrhythmia at bay, a cardiologist may suggest a cardiac ablation.
-A cardiac ablation is performed to restore the heart to a normal healthy rhythm.
+A cardiologist may suggest a cardiac ablation when medication is ineffective enough to keep the arrhythmia at bay.
+Cardiac ablation restores the heart to a normal healthy rhythm.
 Common types of cardiac ablations include:

 - Atrial flutter ablation